 Bolded if worth watching most closely.

 |NATIONAL: Use Daily Kos Elections’ sheet for the key races in the hottest districts in 12 key chambers, with info on each.|

 Dems aiming for majorities (need +3 in Sen, +2 in House).
 AZ Central flags key targets.
 In Senate, LD6, LD28, LD17.
 In House, LD6, LD20, LD21 LD23.
 GOP targeting LD4, LD17, LD18.

 |CA | Senate|

 —AD53 (LA), AD58 (LA) AD64 (LA) & SD11 (SF): Dem lawmakers face challenges from their left.

-—AD59 (LA): Dem lawmaker faces police-funded Dem challenger from her right
+—AD59 (LA): Dem lawmaker faces police-funded Dem challenger from his right

 |CT | H & S|

 —Dem-held HD48. —Dem-held SD26, with Sen. Haskell (D), who’s filed CJR bills.

 Can Dems grow majority facilitate change?
 Watch: